pinkforest/perloxidice-openssl/injection-shenanigans/README.md

 TBD

-### Discrete Event Simulation
+### Generate higher level Rust types

-Experiment if we create contextual tests whether this can be used to create higher level Rust types.
+Experiment if we create contextual tests and whether this can be used to create higher level Rust types to replace interface/s.

-To enable migration relevant C to higher level Rust potentially perhaps.
+This could enable migration relevant C to higher level Rust potentially perhaps and split up large C codebases into smaller Rust ones.

-Simulating tests would allow us to see what does goes input/output in relation to state / context that could reflect logically discrete generated crates.
+Simulating tests would allow us to see what the input/output is in given relevant state / context - which then could reflect the logically discrete generated Rust crates + types.

 ## What can rustc tell us ?